-All incoming packages are delivered to the Campus Mail Center, located in the Hines & Riggins Center.
+All incoming packages are delivered to the Campus Mail Center in the Hines & Riggins Center.
 We will be implementing the use of smart lockers for package pick-up.
 When a package is received, it will be scanned and placed in a locker for pickup.
-You will receive an email with a QR code that can be scanned at the kiosk, which is located within the locker bank.
-Once the QR code is scanned, the locker door that contains the package will open and you can retrieve the package.
-Alternately, you can use the 6-digit pin code to open the locker - just hit "Enter manually" button on the kiosk and enter the pin on the next screen.
-The process will work the same as Amazon, Walmart, or other similar package pickup systems.
+You will receive an email with a QR code that can be scanned at the kiosk located within the locker bank.
+Once the QR code is scanned, the locker door that contains the package will open, and you can retrieve the package.
+Alternatively, you can use the 6-digit PIN code to open the locker - just hit the "Enter manually" button on the kiosk and enter the PIN on the next screen.
+The process will work like Amazon, Walmart, or similar package pickup systems.
 There will be a time limit placed on the locker use.
-If a package is not retrieved from the locker within 72 hours of receipt, it will be removed from the locker and you will then have to pick up through the window at the Mail Center during regular operating hours, thus limiting the times that it can be picked up.
+If a package is not retrieved from the locker within 72 hours of receipt, it will be removed from the locker, and you will then have to pick it up through the window at the Mail Center during regular operating hours, thus limiting the times that it can be picked up.

-Large packages that do not fit into one of the smart lockers will be held in the mail center and must be picked up in person during regular operating hours.
+Large packages not fitting into one of the smart lockers will be held in the mail center and must be picked up in person during regular operating hours.

-Mail Center Hours of Operations: Locker Access Hours Monday-Thursday, 9 a.m. until 4:30 p.m.
+Mail Center Hours of Operations: Locker Access Hours

+Monday-Thursday, 9 a.m. until 4:30 p.m.
 Monday-Thursday, 6 a.m. until 12 a.m.

 Friday, 9 a.m. until 1 p.m.
 Friday-Saturday, 6 a.m. until 2 a.m.